bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/default.md

 ![](Screenshot%202020-08-07%20at%204.48.12%20PM.png)

-### Catgory Level
+### Category Level

 Option are available in category edit for category list page/category product details page and those options if enabled will apply on produsts of that category only.
 Also the option is given if you want to choose global layout for the category too. **Note:** If a product is associated with more than one categories, category layout will be ignored and global will be applied.

 ![](Screenshot%202020-08-07%20at%205.23.11%20PM.png)

-Addotional options are provided to configure the category page head layout.
+Additional options are provided to configure the category page head layout.

 ![](Screenshot%202020-08-25%20at%205.54.52%20PM.png)